CoEDL/elpiscloud/docs/contributing.md

 The steps to do so are provided below:

-First, navigate to the [elpiscloud github repo](https://github.com/CoEDL/elpiscloud) and click the fork button at the top right of the screen.
+First, navigate to the [elpiscloud GitHub repo](https://github.com/CoEDL/elpiscloud) and click the fork button at the top right of the screen.

 On the new page, click **Create Fork**